qltd/qnode/README.md

 Q LTD 2013 Site Update
 =====

 To get working, you need to be running [Mongo DB](http://www.mongodb.org/).
+We're using [Mongoose](http://mongoosejs.com/) for object modeling.

 Use [Nodemon](https://github.com/remy/nodemon) to run and refresh node server.